"In the future, DevOps won't just be automated it will be intelligent."

 2. Continuous Integration (CI)

-CI involves frequent code commits, automated builds, and testing.
 AI helps by optimizing when and how builds occur.

-- Skip redundant builds
+- Smart Build Optimization: Skip redundant builds and predict failures.

 3. Continuous Deployment (CD)